MAS weighing more crypto safeguards for consumers: Tharman

-SINGAPORE - Singapore is considering more safeguards to protect consumers after the plunging prices of crypocurrencies triggered a series of prominent players, including firms based here, becoming insolvent.
+Singapore is considering more safeguards to protect consumers after the plunging prices of cryptocurrencies led to several prominent players, including firms based here, becoming insolvent.

 Mr Tharman, who is also MAS chairman, stressed that cryptocurrencies are highly risky and are not suitable for retail investors as most digital currencies are subject to sharp speculative price swings.

-To this end, MAS in January this year went further than most other regulators to restrict the marketing and advertising of cryptocurrency services in public areas and disallow cryptocurrency trading being portrayed in a manner that trivialises its risks, he said.
+To this end, MAS in January went further than most other regulators to restrict the marketing and advertising of crypto services in public areas and disallow crypto trading being portrayed in a manner that trivialises its risks, he said.

-Since then, these digital payment token service providers have removed cryptocurrency ATMs from public areas and taken down advertisements from public transport venues.
+Since then, digital payment token service providers have removed crypto ATMs from public areas and taken down advertisements from public transport venues.

 Global economic concerns, soaring inflation and climbing interest rates also heightened investor jitters, leading to the crypto rout.